Shawnee National Forest: Illinois Garden of the Gods

 982 IL-146, Golconda, IL

-This Illinois state park is built on a gigantic sandstone, making a great site for canyon and waterfall exploring!
-During the 19th-century, Dixon Springs was a health spa that attracted visitors from all over to their seven mineral-enriched springs.
+This Illinois state park is built on gigantic sandstone, making it a great site for canyon and waterfall exploring!
+During the 19th century, Dixon Springs was a health spa that attracted visitors from all over to its seven mineral-enriched springs.
 You can still spot some of the springs today.
-Trails, picnic areas, camping, and a swimming pool with a bathhouse and waterslide are open to visitors (pool open during the summer months).
+Trails, picnic areas, camping, and a swimming pool with a bathhouse and waterslide are open to visitors (the pool is open during the summer months).

 Nearby places to visit: